 1.6 Do criminal sanctions apply to the supply of defective products?

-Criminal sanctions may apply insofar as the supply of the defective product can be considered as an intentional or negligent action.
-Such action must be typifyed as an offence in the Spanish Criminal Code.
+Criminal sanctions may apply insofar as the supply of the defective product can be considered as an intentional or negligent action typified as an offence in the Spanish Criminal Code.